tencentyun/tse-tools/zk2zk/README.md

-      --logLevel string                 log level, options are debug/info/warn/error (default "info") --logMaxBackup int                the maximum number of old log files to retain (default 30) --logMaxFileSize int              the maximum size in megabytes of the log file before log gets rotated (default 30) --logPath string                  the path of the log file saved (default "./runtime/all_sync.log") --monitorLogPath string           the path of the monitor log file saved (default "./monitor/all_sync.log") --path string                     the root path of node which synchronized (default "/") --srcAddr stringArray             the zookeeper address of source, required option --srcSession int                  the second of source zookeeper session timeout (default 10) --syncCompareConcurrency int      the sync compare concurrency
+      --logLevel string                 log level, options are debug/info/warn/error (default "info") --logMaxBackup int                the maximum number of old log files to retain (default 30) --logMaxFileSize int              the maximum size in megabytes of the log file before log gets rotated (default 30) --logPath string                  the path of the log file saved (default "./log/all_sync.log") --monitorLogPath string           the path of the monitor log file saved (default "./log/all_sync_info.log") --path string                     the root path of node which synchronized (default "/") --srcAddr stringArray             the zookeeper address of source, required option --srcSession int                  the second of source zookeeper session timeout (default 10) --summaryLogPath string           the path of the summary log file saved (default "./log/all_sync_stat.log") --syncCompareConcurrency int      the sync compare concurrency
       --syncDailyInterval int           the daily sync interval
       --syncSearchConcurrency int       the sync search concurrency